hariszaf/microbetag/docs/modules/modules.md

 As several genomes can be mapped to the same NCBI Taxonomy id, microbetag returns all possible complementarities between all the donor's and the beneficary's genomes.

-microbetag annotates with such complementarities all edges where both nodes represent species/strain level taxonomies.
+microbetag annotates all **edges** where both nodes represent species/strain level taxonomies with such complementarities.

-## Seed scores based on genome-scale draft reconstructions
+## Seed scores based on genome-scale draft reconstructions (GEMs)

-Based on Borenstein *et al.* (2008) [5] a metabolic network's “seed set”—the set of compounds that, based on the network topology, are exogenously acquired".
+Based on Borenstein *et al.* (2008) [5] a metabolic network's “seed set” is the set of compounds that, based on the network topology, are exogenously acquired".
 Here is an example (based on the [Borensteil lab webpage](http://borensteinlab.com/software_netseed_examples.html)):

 ![seed concept](../../assets/images/seed_concept_example.png)